Gordi42/fridom/README.md

 **NOTE: FRIDOM is in en early development stage, and as such, it may undergo significant changes.**

+## Documentation
+Learn more about FRIDOM in its official [documentation](https://fridom.readthedocs.io/en/latest/index.html).
 ## Getting Started

 ### Prerequisites